nafizjiwa/REACT-Rendering/README.md

 |root.render(hello, document.getElementById('app'));| before comma `WHAT` | after comma `WHERE`|

-### Render()’s argument can be a JSX expression and a variable but they must evaluate to a JSX expression.
+### Render('argument') can be a JSX expression or a variable but they must evaluate to a JSX expression.

         render.root('VARIABLE');    ------------------------->     root.render(<h1>Hello world</h1>);
         render.root('JSX Expression');   ----------------->        root.render(<h1>Hello world</h1>);